Once We Were Refugees (OWWR) is a Missouri not-for-profit corporation with IRS 501 (c) (3) approved tax-exempt status.

 Juwira arrived from Somalia as a toddler in the early years of the 21st century.
 She and her mother came together and have been family for each other ever since.
 In the intervening years Mom opened a fabric outlet, specializing in Somalian weaves and prints.
 Juwira did what most of her contemporaries in the United States do, she went to school.

-Now, in her second year of college, she is studying business from top to bottom.
+In college she is studying business from top to bottom.
 You see, her mother has dreamt all these years that Juwira would, when she was ready, begin to transform Mom’s goods into clothing—a solid base to form her own small business.
 First, though, Juwira needed to learn what Mom had not, how to sew!
 She took our beginning sewing class, graduating in July of this year, with honors, no small task while also doing full time college studies.
 She followed the formal classes with one-on-one tutoring offered by Ann Say, and is already producing marketable pieces in the traditional Somali styles.

 As she continues to grow her academic training and her sewing skills she is taking more and more joy in the fulfillment of what was once just a dream!
 For her the surprising bonus is that now her sewing is actually serving to help pay her college tuition.